OpenNetLab/challenge-HOWTO/README.md

 When a participant submit a zip, we check the basic functions of the submissions to ensure every submission can work in the offline evaluation.
 Each submission is scheduled to one pair of the servers randomly.
 The scores from the online evaluation are only for references.

-Please also read the notes below:

-* We keep this submission for the offline evaluation.
-* Please use the first author's email address to login this system.
-* A new submission replaces the older one.
-* We limit the number of submissions for each participant to 3 times per day.

 ### Offline evaluation